 During the admission process, students submit a housing application.
 Graduate housing for lay and religious men and women enrolled in graduate programs is available in Emmaus Hall, on the edge of campus near Lake Sagatagan.
 Male monastics usually live with the monks of Saint John’s Abbey.
 Current housing rates and information on summer housing are available from our admission office.
 For details about rooms, room assignments, and amenities, visit Graduate Housing and Residential Life.

 Dining Service at Saint John's offers traditional dining in an informal environment.
 Graduate students on meal plans may dine in the main university Refectory or in the Emmaus Hall dining room.
-Sexton Commons, the campus student center, serves a luncheon menu of sandwiches and snack items.
+Sexton Commons, the campus student center, serves an ala carte menu of sandwiches and snack items.
 Meals at the above facilities may also be purchased on a cash basis.
 More information is available at the Saint John's Dining Service Web site.

 Room and meal packages are available to students living in the monastery.